raverrr/tinc/README.md

 # tinc
-Script to aid in timing based hacks that require an interger is to be incremented on each request
+Script to aid in timing based hacks that require an interger is to be incremented on each request.
+By default tinc multiplies the suplied integer by 2 on each request.
+This was created originally as a one off for a POC using BENCHMARK() in a SQL injection.

 # Usage:
  * -i int